Gun violence: Domestic violence

-Some gun control advocates say that the strongest evidence linking availability of guns to death and injury is found in domestic violence studies, often referring to those by public health policy analyst Arthur Kellermann.
+Some gun control advocates say that the strongest evidence linking the availability of guns to death and injury is found in domestic violence studies, often referring to those by public health policy analyst Arthur Kellermann.
 In response to suggestions by some that homeowners would be wise to acquire firearms for protection from home invasions, Kellermann investigated in-home homicides in three cities over five years.
 He found that the risk of a homicide was in fact slightly higher in homes where a handgun was present.
 The data showed that the risk of a crime of passion or other domestic dispute ending in a fatal injury was higher when a gun was readily available (essentially loaded and unlocked) compared to when no gun was readily available.
 Kellerman said this increase in mortality overshadowed any protection a gun might have deterring or defending against burglaries or invasions.
 He also concluded that further research of domestic violence causes and prevention are needed.

 Critics of Kellermann's study say that it is more directly a study of domestic violence than of gun ownership.
 Gary Kleck and others dispute the work.
 Kleck says that few of the homicides that Kellermann studied were committed with guns belonging to the victim or members of their household, and that it was implausible that victim household gun ownership contributed to their homicide.
 Instead, according to Kleck, the association that Kellermann found between gun ownership and victimization reflected that people who live in more dangerous circumstances are more likely to be murdered, but also were more likely to have acquired guns for self-protection.

 In studies of nonfatal gun use, it was found that guns can contribute to coercive control, which can then escalate into chronic and more severe violence.
 Guns can have a negative impact on victims even without being discharged.
 Threats of gun use or showing a weapon can create damaging and long-lasting fear and emotional stress in victims because they are aware of the danger of having an abuser who has access to a gun.